Spaces And Organizations

 Reports

-When duplicating a report, you can choose which Space the duplicate gets created in.
-This means you can build a reporting template once in your main Space and roll it out to every client Space without rebuilding it.
+When duplicating a report, you can choose which Space the copy gets created in.
+Create a report once in your main Space and roll it out to every client Space without rebuilding.

-Go to Reports → open the report → click (More options) → Duplicate report → select the destination Space → select the data sources from that Space → click Duplicate report.
+Go to Reports → open the report → click (three dots) → Duplicate report → select the destination Space → select the data sources from that Space → click Duplicate report.

 Tags

-When creating a tag, you can set its scope to Global (available across all Spaces) or Space (available in a specific Space only).
-Set a tag to Global if you want your team to use it consistently across every Space in your organization.
+When creating a tag, you can set its scope to Global (available across all Spaces) or Space (available in a single Space).

 Moving Profiles Across Spaces